 You can also add/rename/delete columns and rows by right-clicking on the column/row header.

 Q. How do I hide a column (or row) in the 'Cards' pane?

-A. From v1.4.1 you can right-click on the column and select Hide this column.
+A. Right-click on the column and select Hide this column.
 To display it again click any column header and select Show all columns.